- Fans of Euroleague teams fill 68% of their arenas capacities on average

 - Only Real Madrid and Zalgiris have more SM followers than their hometown population

-The 19th season of the most prestigious basketball competition in Europe is 20 fixtures underway.
+The 19th regular season of the most prestigious basketball competition in Europe is over and heads to the Playoffs.
 Over the last 19 years, the Euroleague has faced some important changes, most notably in organization and format.

 While there is an ongoing debate over the direction where the league is heading to, the reality is that the league is getting more popular with each passing year.